Somnid/picrip/README.md

 picrip
 ======

-Experimental Extension to pull out all images in a webpage
+Extension to pull out all images in a webpage